dragos-vacariu/Python-Projects/pyplay mp3 player/readme.txt

 to undo the changes performed by the Script to all your mp3 files.

-PlayListBackup.pypl -> is the file which stores the details, and location of all the songs in your Playlist, if you remove this the playlist is set to Defaults.
+PlayListBackup.pypl -> is the file which stores the details, and location of all the songs in your Playlist, if you remove this, the playlist is set to Defaults Skin & Colors and you might lose data like SongStats.

 ALLARTISTTITLE.backup -> is the file created to keep tracking of the Artist and Title tags, when using